Skew RSK and the switching on ballot tableau pairs: Preliminary definitions

-A SSYT tableau is said to be {\em ballot} if the content of each suffix of its reading word is a partition.
-Such a word is called ballot or Yamanouchi.
-The ballot tableau $Y_\mu$ of shape and content $\mu$ is also called the Yamanouchi tableau of shape $\mu$.
-For instance, are SSYT's of shape $(4,3,2)/(2,1,0)$, with reading words $121312$ and $231211$ respectively.
-The second is Yamanouchi but not the first, and so $T$ is ballot but $H$ is not.
+We follow closely the references \cite{akt16,tka18,azkoma25} and we refer to them for additional details.
+A SSYT tableau is said to be {\em ballot} or \emph{Littlewood-Richardson}(LR) tableau if the content of each suffix of its reading word, that is, the content of the subword read backwards from the end to any letter, is a partition.
+Such a word is also called Yamanouchi, ballot or reverse lattice word.
+The ballot tableau of shape $\mu$ is also called \emph{Yamanouchi tableau}, $Y_\mu$.
+In other words, it is the unique tableau of shape and content $\mu$, that is, the entries of row $i$ consist of $i$'s.
+Denote by $LR(\lambda/\mu,\nu)$, where $\mu,\nu\subseteq \lambda$ are partitions, the subset of $YT(\lambda/\mu)$ consisting of ballot tableaux of shape $\lambda/\mu$ and content $\nu$.
+That is $T\in LR(\lambda/\mu,\nu)$ if and only if $T\equiv Y_\nu$.